Boulder08/chunknorris/README.md

 5. If you have enabled the creation of a grain table or supply it with a separate parameter, it is applied during the encoding process.

+6. If you use the qadjust mode, the script will analyse the video and adjust Q/CRF by chunk based on the results and/or your set target score.

-6. You can control the amount of parallel encodes by a CLI parameter.
+7. You can control the amount of parallel encodes by a CLI parameter.
 Tune the amount according to your system, both CPU and memory-wise.

-7. The encoded chunks are concatenated in their original order to a Matroska (AV1, HEVC with mkvmerge) or MP4 (HEVC with ffmpeg) container.
+8. The encoded chunks are concatenated in their original order to a Matroska (AV1, HEVC with mkvmerge) or MP4 (HEVC with ffmpeg) container.

 ---